-- 1) The structure of neural network: In this section, we focus on the neural network structure used by RFbook.
+1) Structure of Neural Network: In this section, we focus on the neural network structure used by RFbook.
 To classify the materials and shapes of books, we carefully designed a two-branch neural network as shown in Fig. 14.
-The overall network structure mainly comprises Channel conversion, Environment discriminator, Humidity and Book classification.
-We read the RSS and Phase from the tag array as input.
-To make full use of the high-dimensional features in the RSS and Phase matrix, we also process the extracted features in three modules: channel conversion, multi-scale sensing and environment filter.
-Finally, we perform both classification and humidity detection on the books. - 2) Channel conversion: Due to the effects of multipath and object occlusion, the received RF signal may experience frequency selective fading.
+The overall network structure mainly comprises channel conversion, environment discriminator, humidity, and book classification.
+We read the RSS and phase from the tag array as input.
+To make full use of the high-dimensional features in the RSS and phase matrix, we also process the extracted features in three modules: 1) channel conversion; 2) multiscale sensing; and 3) environment filter.
+Finally, we perform both classification and humidity detection on the books.
+2) Channel Conversion: Due to the effects of multipath and object occlusion, the received RF signal may experience frequency selective fading.
 Therefore, we have the reader transmit on multiple frequency channels to enhance the robustness of our system.
 But in the case of multipath, different frequency channels may produce irregular changes that interfere with our reading.
 So, we need to select 'clean' channels for further classification.